 The most common first step when more assistance is needed is to increase the amount of time that family and friends can contribute.

 Engaging with a home care or home health care agency might be next if even more help is required, but families may wonder if there’s a time when at-home care is no longer a good choice.
-Exploring the options can help answer that question.
+Exploring all the options can help you answer that question.

 At-home care or home health care services: what are the differences?

 At-home care: provides nonmedical services in an individual’s home, such as transportation to appointments, assistance with bathing or grooming and preparing meals.
 Other services may include medication reminders, laundry and cleaning the home.
-Care aids provide the services and aren’t usually licensed to offer medical assistance.
-At-home care is less expensive than home health care.
+Care aides provide the services and aren’t usually licensed to offer medical assistance.
+At-home senior care is less expensive than home health care.

-Home health care: also provides services in the home but the assistance is medical and is delivered by licensed professionals.
+Home health care: also provides services in the home, but the assistance is medical and is delivered by licensed professionals.
 The care is usually prescribed by a doctor and arranged through an agency.
-Services can include wound care, administration of medications or IVs and therapies such as physical, speech or occupational.
+Services can include wound care, administration of medications or IVs, and therapies such as physical, speech or occupational.
 Home health care is more expensive than home care due to the medical support from licensed providers.

-A combination of home health and at-home care: for when families may find their loved one requires help with both clinical and daily tasks.
-In this case, both home health and at-home care may be needed.
+A combination of home health care and at-home care is for when families find that their loved one requires help with both clinical and daily tasks.
+In this case, both home health care and at-home senior care may be needed.
+Senior living communities, like Galloway Senior Living, which offers assisted living and memory care services, are an option that provides both When is at-home care a good choice?

 It can also work well if there is a family member available who can help manage the care, including tracking any changes in health or assistance needs as well as coordinating hours that others may be contributing.